momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 ---

 # Sorted sets collection data types
+A sorted set in Momento Serverless Cache is a collection of unique elements with a value (string) and score (signed double 64-bit float) pair.
+The elements in the item are ordered by score value.

 ## Sorted set methods

 ### SortedSetPut

-Adds elements (one or more [SortedSetElements](#sortedsetelement)) to a sorted set.
-If the sorted set does not already exist, this method will create one.
+Adds elements (one or more [SortedSetElement](#sortedsetelement)) to a sorted set.

+* If the setName does not already exist, this method will create a new item with the element(s) passed in.

+* If the setName exists, for each [SortedSetElement](#sortedsetelement) in the array, each element is added to the sorted set if that *value* doesn't already exist.
+If the value of that element does exist, that element is overwritten.

 | Name            | Type               | Description                                   |
 | --------------- | ------------------ | --------------------------------------------- |